SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + File info - for any files encountered, check if it has any secret data or any other use; some files need to be checked by hexdump tools to view the magic numbers, or they might have embedded files.

+  + Specific attacks - certain scenarios require very specific attacks - we need to Google for exploits or methods related to any software/app used; for example - if a PDF is involved, we could try server-side injection attacks (XSS, SSRF) associated with PDF generation

-  + Technologies used and their versions - this can lead us to known exploits; research extensively on platforms such as Google, ExploitDB and Metasploit.
+  + Technologies used and their versions - this can lead us to known exploits; research extensively on platforms such as Google, ExploitDB and Metasploit (also if an open-source project is used, check the project code for any ways to enumerate version or hidden files)

   + Parameter fuzzing - various wordlists can be used for fuzzing parameters using tools like ```ffuf```; if we do not know a parameter is being used or not, we can still try fuzzing for it

-  + Weak/default credentials - for any login page, make sure you try default or weak creds first before proceeding with any bruteforce attempt
+  + Weak/default credentials - for any login page, make sure you try default or weak creds first before proceeding with any bruteforce attempt; in some cases, the name of the challenge/box can also be tried as the username/password for the service

   + Bruteforce - if you really need to use ```hydra``` to bruteforce basic authentication or login form, for example, then make sure you know the username(s) and for passwords you can use rockyou.txt; in case usernames are not given, choose a few common usernames or based on the challenge, and in addition to that generate a wordlist from the website using ```cewl```